apache/openwhisk-wskdeploy/specification/README.md

 In general, the goal of this specification is to evolve a simple grammar to describe and deploy a complete OpenWhisk package without having to use any APIs.
 Primarily, it is accomplished by coding a Package Manifest file and optionally a Deployment file using YAML.

+The ```wskdeploy``` utility is the reference implementation of this specification for the Apache OpenWhisk project.

 ---

 # Programming Guide